 Thanksgiving and the ensuing Christmas and New Year period are hot spots for road trips.
 Families hop into their cars to travel hundreds of miles to visit their families and spend precious evenings eating turkey with stuffing, enjoying champagne, and singing Carol of the Bells.

 In fact, going on a long road trip is one of the most fun experiences for a family during the four-day Thanksgiving weekend.
 But it’s also one of the most dangerous ones.

 Whether you’re planning to go on a road trip this holiday season or are a regular road-tripper who embarks on a road trip across the country, our car accident attorney here at JML Law warns you: that traffic accidents are more likely during road trips.

 And it makes perfect sense.
 During long road trips, drivers can feel exhausted but tempted to keep going to reach their destination despite the unbearable fatigue.
 This can not only be deadly to the driver but also put the lives of his passengers – likely family members – at risk.

 Not to mention that families that go on road trips oftentimes drive through unfamiliar areas and roads and face different (unpleasant) weather conditions that maximize the risk of getting into a car accident.

 It seems that going on a road trip in Long Beach and elsewhere in California today is as dangerous as never before.
-Increased car mileage combined with the ever-growing number of speeding, drunk driving and other risky activities on the road contribute to tens of thousands of road traffic fatalities in the U.S. every year.
+Increased car mileage combined with the ever-growing number of speeding, drunk driving, and other risky activities on the road contributes to tens of thousands of road traffic fatalities in the U.S. every year.